Muterra/doc-golix/golix_overlay_standard_proposals/GOSP1.md

+# WARNING: THIS DOCUMENT IS BOTH DEPRECATED AND UNDER REWRITE

-# MOSP 1: Digital identity container
+# GOSP 1: Digital identity container

 **Problem abstract:** The Muse requires a single object for digital identities, but does not define its structure.
 This document is a proposed format for the identity file.